cs1302uga/cs1302-c4-alpha/README.rst

 +++++++++++++++

-**You will not be starting from scratch.** Instead, starter code is provided that you will need to download in order to get started, then modify and test to meet the project's requirements.
+**You will not be starting from scratch.** Instead, starter code is provided that you will need to download to get started, then modify and test to meet the project's requirements.
 To download the starter code, follow these instructions:

 1. Login to |server|.
-2. If you have not done so, create a directory to store all of your |course| projects.
+2. If you have not done so, we recommend creating a separate directory inside of your home directory to store all of your |course| projects instead of having them all directly inside of your home directory.
 3. Change to your |course| projects directory.
 4. Execute the following command to download the starter code into a sub-directory called |ttslug|::